-Wisconsin gets an average of 47.6 inches of snow every year, one of the highest amounts of snow in the Midwest.
+Wisconsin winter has an average of 47.6 inches of snow every year, one of the highest amounts of snow in the Midwest.
 If you’re a commercial business owner, this snow is a lot of work to keep up with each year, as too much snow can cause you to shut your doors, cause safety hazards, and damage your property in the long term.
 The last thing you want is someone to become injured on your property, resulting in an expensive and reputation-damaging lawsuit.

 Keeping your business safe and functional year-round is an integral part of your business.
 Because you’re so focused on running other areas of your business, why not hire an outside company to assist you with these needs?

 The first step in reducing your commercial property’s business risk is to evaluate your property and understand where any potential risk is coming from.
 Many business owners are unaware of how their property may result in an unexpected injury until it’s too late.